 How to Use This Medicine

-- Make sure your hands are dry before you handle the tablet.
+- Dry your hands before you handle the tablet.

-- Do not eat or drink anything for at least 10 minutes after using this medicine.
+- Do not eat or drink anything for at least 10 minutes after you take this medicine.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.